By Jon Clark

-Myth 1: We don’t need to comply with PCI-DSS because we only have a few transactions a year, or a very low dollar total in transactions.
 Reality: PCI-DSS is a contractual agreement between a merchant, card brands, and the banks handling the payment processing.
-Understanding that PCI-DSS is a contractual standard, not a government regulatory one, is the best place to begin to understand why this myth exists.
-Very often before government regulation kicks in, there needs to be a threshold reached.There is no minimum threshold with PCI.
+Understanding that PCI-DSS is a contractual standard, not a government regulatory one, is the best place to begin to understand why PCI compliance will benefit your company even if you only have a few transactions a year, or a very low dollar total in transactions.
+Very often before government regulation kicks in, there needs to be a threshold reached, but there are no minimum thresholds with PCI.

-Myth 3: PCI-DSS is too complicated to comply with.
-It will take a full-time person just to deal with it.
 Reality: The bulk of the requirements of PCI-DSS are likely to already be in place in an organization with a healthy information security program.
 Some of the specific governance controls regarding policies might be lacking, but even those should be addressed by a mature information security program.
-Achieving a strong InfoSec program is an area Parameter can certainly assist with on a fractional basis if you don’t have the budget to onboard a full time executive.
+If you don't have the resources to onboard a full-time executive, Parameter can assist you in achieving a strong InfoSec program with advisory services on a fractional basis.

 Reality: PCI-DSS primarily deals with securing cardholder data, not the entire environment.
 Additionally, a PCI-DSS certification is a snapshot of a specific point in time.
 A healthy information security program will have many more controls in place and enforce constant vigilance over the entire environment.